 Gone are the days when buggy software applications would continue to prevail, and publishers would continue to have a chance to redeem their worth with an emergency patch.
 Today, challenges are dominant in the form of user expectations and asphyxiating competition from counterparts.

 These days, it’s mandatory that companies pay equal attention (if not money) to test and fix bugs as they invest towards the development effort – all the while (or before) the app, software or a game makes its way to a major release.

 The process, of course, invariably increases the overall cost of the project.
-But, if there is a problem imminent then a solution needs to be found, and in case of a software/game proceeding to a commercial release, better the solution is found in time, before the release.
+But, if there is a problem imminent then a solution needs to be found, and in the case of a software/game proceeding to a commercial release, then the solution should be rendered in time before the release.

 In this process, the app/game title can be accessed and tested through a web interface via a secure medium.